Applications of closed models defined by counting to graph theory and topology

-The category of $G$-sets allow small objects argument.
-Let $d$ be a morphism of $E_G$ which is a transfinite composition of pushouts of coproducts of morphisms $F(c)$, where $c$ is a weak cofibration.
-Since weak cofibrations in $Gph$ are isomorphisms, we deduce that $d$ and $C(A,G)(d)$ are isomorphisms.
+{\bf Proof.} To show this result, we apply the theorem 6.4 to transfer the model defined on the category of directed graphs at paragraph 4 with the functor $D(A,G)$.
+The category of $G$-sets allows the small object argument.
+Let $F$ be the left adjoint of $D(A,G)$ and $d$ be a morphism of $\hat C_G$ which is a transfinite composition of pushouts of coproducts of morphisms $F(c)$, where $c$ is a weak cofibration.
+Since weak cofibrations in $Gph$ are isomorphisms, we deduce that $d$ and $D(A,G)(d)$ are isomorphisms.